m0xsec/dailybytes/content/posts/arch/index.md

 Think about your disaster and data recovery plan and test it often!
 {{< /notice >}}

 After you install Timeshift, go ahead and open it up and go through the settings / setup process.
 Make sure you select the `BTRFS` snapshot type.
-The snapshot location is up to you, though the most convenient is probably to have it store on the root subvolume.
+The snapshot location is up to you, though the most convenient is probably to have it stored on the root subvolume.

 I am only using snapshots on my root subvolume, though you can enable snapshots on your home subvolume as well.
 I am using Timeshift for my system level stuff and `duplicity` for my user data.